wang-kee/LiNeS/README.md

 Most datasets being used should be downloaded automatically with torchvision or huggingface.
 For the datasets requiring manual preparation, please follow the instructions in [this issue](https://github.com/mlfoundations/task_vectors/issues/1).
 Depending on the torchvision version, some issues might arise when downloading specific datasets like [here](https://github.com/basveeling/pcam/issues/4) or [here](https://github.com/pytorch/vision/issues/5662).
 In this case, using a different torchvision version might solve the issue.

 ## Evaluation
 Evaluation is performed with Hydra, please modify `model_location` and `data_location` in `config/config.yaml` before evaluation.
 Note that you can set different number of tasks by setting `num_tasks`.
-Then, the first `num_tasks` are going to be selected from the list defined in `src/utils/variables_and_paths.py`.
+Then, the first `num_tasks` are going to be selected from the list defined in `src/utils/variables_and_paths.py`, which you can modify as well.

 ### 1) Editing the fine-tuned checkpoint